 General Admission guests: General admission ticket holders will enter through the left door of the main entrance.
 Guest relations staff will welcome and assist visitors in a newly renovated, larger admissions area.

 We know this is new for everyone, so staff will be on the plaza in front of the Museum to help direct and assist guests as they arrive and help them through admission as quickly and easily as possible.

 What to expect when you visit

-During this first phase of reopening, all of our indoor exhibits (Main Museum Building and Butterfly House) and some of our outdoor experiences will remain closed.
-Still, many of our popular attractions will be open for guests, including:
+During this second phase of reopening, some of our exhibits will remain closed.
+But most of our popular attractions will be open for guests, including:

 Hideaway Woods: A two-acre, nature discovery environment with treehouses, a flowing streambed, and nature sculptures.
 Flex your body and imagination all while viewing the world around you from new perspectives.

 Magic Wings Butterfly House: One of the largest butterfly houses on the East Coast, Magic Wings Butterfly House features a 35-foot tall glass conservatory where guests of all ages can enjoy a total immersion experience surrounded by hundreds of tropical butterflies in a lush rainforest environment.

 Insectarium: Explore and view a rare assortment of exotic insects and invertebrates from around the globe.

 Earth Moves: Explore a cave made from sandstone, change the flow of a 20-foot waterfall, and discover interactive experiences with sand, stones, and rolling water.